Hate robocalls? You'll love what's coming today

 Lawmakers in Congress are proposing legislation to impose stiffer penalties on illegal robocallers and fraudsters.
 Regulators are vowing to step up enforcement.

-LiaBraaten believes that Stir/Shaken will push more illegal robocallers outside the US, where a significant amount of robocalls already originate.
+LiaBraaten says Stir/Shaken will push more illegal robocallers outside the US, where a significant number of robocalls already originate.
 Combatting this problem will require more cooperation among international carriers and regulators, which he admits is no easy task.
 But he thinks world leaders, international regulators, and carriers throughout the world will be motivated to work together.

 "That's a tall order trying to get a bunch of multilateral agreements in place," he said.
 "But this isn't just an American problem.
 It's a global problem.
 People are being defrauded all over the world."